HasanShaukat/HasanShaukat/README.md

 - 💬 Ask me about **using data to supercharge your marketing 🚀**

-- 🔭 I’m currently working on **Marketing Mix Modeling to to save marketing budget 💰**
+- 🔭 I’m currently working on **Marketing Mix Modeling to to save marketing budget 💰 and Enterprise GenAI to improve employee wellbeing ✨**

-- 🌱 I’m currently learning **Production Machine Learning 📊**
+- 🌱 I’m currently learning **CI7CD and GenAI 📊**

+- 👯 I’m looking to collaborate on **Open Data Insights Projects**

 - ⚡ Fun fact: **I've built 3D Printers for ice cream 🍨**